Fishcake: Brazil

 In Brazil, fishcakes are typically made from a mixture of potatoes, codfish, eggs, parsley, onion and sometimes a hint of nutmeg.
 They are also commonly referred to as "salt cod fritters" or "salt cod croquettes".
 They are shaped using two spoons, deep-fried, and served hot or cold before meals as an appetizer or as a meal itself (usually served with plain or seasoned rice, salad and olives).
 Ideally, they should be slightly crunchy on the outside and soft and creamy on the inside.
 They are known in Portuguese as bolinhos de bacalhau.

 Canada

 In Newfoundland and Labrador, the fish is generally salted cod flakes and is blended with mashed potatoes.
 Savory is used instead of parsley, along with minced sweated onions.
 The cakes are then formed into rounds and cooked in oil or pork back fat until golden brown.

 Caribbean

 In Barbados, fishcakes are made from salted codfish, herbs, onions, a variety of seasonings and flour batter, then fried in oil.
 In Bermuda, they are known as Bermuda fishcakes and are made especially during Easter, but also throughout the year.
 Here fishcakes are normally eaten between hot cross buns.
 In Puerto Rico and the Dominican Republic, bacalaítos are eaten either as a snack or as part of a meal.

+United States

+In the United States, fishcakes are made by combining canned salmon, egg, and varying amounts of crushed crackers, bread crumbs, or flour; Jewish versions of the recipe may use matzah meal.
+Diced onions and sometimes bell pepper are added to the mixture.
+Typical seasonings include salt, black pepper, and Worcestershire sauce.
+Variations may use dill or citrus, or involve adding a coating or corn starch.
+The fishcake mixture is then formed into round disks and is typically pan-fried in some sort of fat.
+They can be eaten with white rice or with tartar sauce.
+Many people eat them as a main course.
+They are known as salmon patties or salmon croquettes.
+There are some who believe that the original recipe was created during the Great Depression to end pellagra in the Southern US.